aluvanze/for-loop-for-3-inputs/README.md

 2. Write a new version of the program you have written in part 1 so that if the average score is 8 or higher, the program prints out “Good work”.
 Otherwise, it prints, “Try harder next time”.
 Test the program with both high and low scores.
 [4 Marks]

-PASTE YOUR SCREENSHOTS FOR THE PROGRAM AND OUTPUT HERE